sentinelsat/sentinelsat/README.rst

 -s, --start TEXT  Start date of the query in the format YYYY-MM-DD.
 -e, --end TEXT    End date of the query in the format YYYY-MM-DD.
--d, --download    Download all the results of the query.
+-d, --download    Download all results of the query.
 -p, --path PATH   Set the path where the files will be saved.

 Download